leengh/EC523-Final-Project/README.md

 1- Install mujoco 210 and setup the license.

+2- Download the code

 2- Run 'pip install -r requirements.txt' to install the required packages

+3- Run test.py to test the pre-trained model or train.py to train the model.

+Note:

+1- MujoCo doesn't work on windows.
+This code was tested on Ubuntu and Mac OS.

+2- The model is not fully trained due to time limitations.

 ## Train